felixaung/felixaung/README.md

 # 💫 About Me
-Developer who loves tech and is glad to pitch in into a team, building resilient systems.
+Developer who loves tech and is glad to pitch in into a team, building scalable, reliable, secure, maintainable, resilient, extensible, available, and observable systems.
 My strong analytical skill powers solving the problem and diving deep to get solution.
 I am looking forward to build fast and secure applications in different business fields.

 ## 🌐 Socials